What AI companies should do: Some rough ideas

 For now, the lab should develop and prepare to implement such a plan.
 It should also publicly articulate the basic plan, unless doing so would be costly or undermine the plan.

-Safety research: labs should do and share safety research as a public good, to help make powerful AI safer even if it's developed by another lab.[12]
-They should also boost external safety research [LW · GW], especially by giving safety researchers deeper access[13] to externally deployed models.
+Do and share safety research as a public good, to help make powerful AI safer even if it's developed by another lab.[12]
+Also boost external safety research [LW · GW], especially by giving safety researchers deeper access[13] to externally deployed models.

 I list some less important or more speculative actions (very nonexhaustive) in this footnote.[14]
 See The Checklist: What Succeeding at AI Safety Will Involve [AF · GW] (Bowman 2024) for a collection of goals for a lab.
-See A Plan for Technical AI Safety with Current Science [LW(p) · GW(p)] (Greenblatt 2023) for a more detailed but rough and out-of-date plan.
+See A Plan for Technical AI Safety with Current Science [LW(p) · GW(p)] (Greenblatt 2023) for a detailed but rough, out-of-date, and very high-context plan.
+See Racing through a minefield: the AI deployment problem (Karnofsky 2022) on the dilemma labs face when deciding how to deploy powerful AI and high-level actions for a lab to improve safety.
 See Towards best practices in AGI safety and governance: A survey of expert opinion (Schuett et al. 2023) for an old list.

 Almost none of this post is original.
 Thanks to Ryan Greenblatt for inspiring much of it, and thanks to Drake Thomas, Rohin Shah, Alexandra Bates, and Gabriel Mukobi for suggestions.
 They don't necessarily endorse this post.